kimmo1019/kimmo1019.github.io/content/software/index.md

 title: Academic Software
 ---

 Our lab is committed to developing open-source softwares to advance data science research.
-Below are some of the software projects we have developed with Python Pypi and/or R CRAN packages.
+Below are some of the software projects we have developed with Python and/or R packages.

 ## Statistics